naubiomech/TeensyNanoExoCode/Documentation/README.md

 ## Background
 The code is written in Arduino and C++.
 This background section is intended to give you and understanding about the different things you may see in the code and how to interpret them.
-More detailed information can be found on the internet, I like [tutorialspoint](https://www.tutorialspoint.com/cplusplus/index.htm) and [w3schools](https://www.w3schools.com/cpp/default.asp) but there are other resources that are good.
+More detailed information can be found on the internet, [tutorialspoint](https://www.tutorialspoint.com/cplusplus/index.htm) and [w3schools](https://www.w3schools.com/cpp/default.asp) are good but there are other resources that are as well.

 ### Bits and Bytes
 A bit is the smallest unit of information that a computer can work with and store.
 It is represented by one of two states, either a 0 or a 1.